em3ndez/tiny-web-server/BUILDING.md

 rm tmpfile.java
 ```

-The README is bigger.
 The tests are twice as big.

 See [https://github.com/paul-hammant/tiny/wiki]